 For IFRS, the parent company and its subsidiaries must have and apply uniform (i.e. the same) accounting policies.
 If not, appropriate adjustments are made when preparing the consolidated financial statements to ensure conformity.
 The extent and complexity of this exercise depend on the nature of the group’s activities and the basis of preparation of individual group entities’ financial statements.

 - currency conversion: assets, liabilities, equity, income, expenses and cash flow need to be translate into the reporting currency.
 Positions at closing rates and streams at average rates or transaction date rates,

-- combine like items of assets, liabilities, equity, income, expenses and cash flows from the financial statements of
+- combine like items of assets, liabilities, equity, income, expenses and cash flows from the financial